 Now kill all OP processes on the EON to free the CAN bus and change to the directory where all flashing related files are located.

 Flashing via CAN1 is the recommended (easy) way but only possible with Pedals ordered after 7th Sept.
 2019.
 Older Pedals and those built yourself need to follow Step 3.2 instead.
 They will then also gain the ability to be flashed via CAN for future updates.

 Run and wait for this command to finish:

-If all went good you can reboot EON to restore the OP processes that were closed in step 2.
+checking for flasher, press CTRL+C to abort and re run above command.
 If CAN flashing doesn't work for whatever reason you can always try Step 3.2 as a fallback.

 Step 3.2: Flashing via USB

 Flashing via USB involves more steps and is only necessary if flashing via CAN is not possible yet (see explanation in Step 3.1).

 If you built your Pedal yourself or it was shipped without any firmware, it will boot in DFU mode.
 To know which mode you're in look at the LED on the Pedal board: no light = DFU mode, slow blink = normal flash mode, fast blink = normal operations.

 If your Pedal LED is blinking, you can put your Pedal into DFU mode via CAN:

 - It's possible that the LED won't turn off on the first try, but usually does so after entering the command a second time*.
 In case you get an AssertionError, reboot EON and start over from step 2.